survivejs/sidewind/README.md

 ### `x-state` and `x:`

-`x-state` is a state container and the state is often used by other directives such as `x-bind`.
+`x-state` is a state container and the state is often used by other directives such as `x:`.
 Consider the example below:

 ```html
 <section x-state="false">Value: <span x-attr x:="state" /></section>
 ```

-`x-state` and `x-bind` can exist even within the same element:
+`x-state` and `x:` can exist even within the same element:

 ```html
 <section>Value: <span x-state="false" x-attr x:="state" /></section>